amolsarva/dadsinterviewbot/README.md

 - Artifacts are data URLs (visible in History/Session).
 Email is skipped gracefully.
 - Later, use `.env.local.example` → `.env.local` for real Blob/Email/AI.

+### Supabase storage
+- When you are ready to persist session artifacts outside the browser, follow [`docs/supabase.md`](docs/supabase.md) for the bucket setup, environment variables, and the health checks that confirm everything is wired correctly.

 ## Pages
 - `/` Home — one-button flow + **Finish Session**, greeting voice, on-screen log.
 - `/history`, `/session/[id]`, `/settings`